-- Euro Insurances is our wholly owned specialist motor insurance company.
-It is active in 23 countries, including the European Economic Area, Australia and New Zealand.
+- Euro Insurances is our wholly owned specialist motor insurance company, underwriting in 23 countries, including the European Economic Area, Australia and New Zealand.
 LeasePlan is the main customer of Euro Insurances.
-Euro Insurances is based in Dublin, Ireland and is regulated by the Central Bank of Ireland. - LeasePlan Bank is our internet savings bank brand in the Netherlands and a division within LeasePlan Corporation N.V.
-It offers straightforward flexible savings products and term deposits to private clients in the Netherlands.
-We established our internet retail banking activities in 2010 to provide an additional source of funding for our core business. - LeasePlan Information Services is our shared data centre established in 2003.
+Euro Insurances Ltd. is based in Dublin, Ireland and is regulated by the Central Bank of Ireland. - LeasePlan Bank is our Dutch internet savings bank and a division of LeasePlan Corporation N.V.
+It offers straightforward savings products to private clients in the Netherlands.
+We established our internet retail banking activities in 2010 to provide an additional source of funding for our core business and to limit dependence on wholesale funding. - LeasePlan Information Services is our shared data centre established in 2003.
 It helps to harmonise our various ICT applications and platforms in a robust ICT network for our entire business operations, clients and drivers.
 The company is based in Dublin, Ireland. - LeasePlan International is a dedicated entity within LeasePlan focusing on the sale and marketing of international fleet management services and managing the accounts of large international clients worldwide.
-It was formed in 1996 in order to offer coordinated fleet management solutions at a global level. - LeasePlan Supply Services seeks to leverage our scale and purchasing power in the area of global procurement of fleet management services and international car remarketing. - LeasePlan Treasury arranges and manages our capital market programs and concludes our funding and financing transactions with Group companies and external counterparts in the financial markets. - Travelcard Nederland is our fuel card innovation company offering ease of use, fuel monitoring and additional innovative mobility services to fleet managers and business drivers in the Netherlands. - Globalines is our reinsurance subsidiary based in the Isle of Man.
+It was formed in 1996 in order to offer coordinated fleet management solutions at a global level. - LeasePlan Supply Services is established to leverage our scale and purchasing power in the area of global procurement of fleet management services and international car remarketing. - LeasePlan Treasury arranges and manages our funding programs and concludes our funding and financing transactions with Group companies and external counterparts in the financial markets. - Travelcard Nederland is our fuel card innovation company offering ease of use, fuel monitoring and additional innovative mobility services to fleet managers and business drivers in the Netherlands. - Globalines is our reinsurance subsidiary based in the Isle of Man.
 Euro Insurances is the only customer of Globalines.
 Globalines is subject to supervision by the Insurance and Pension Authority, the designated insurance authority of the Isle of Man.